Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 Without loss of generality we can suppose that $\Gamma_{R(S)}$ is freely indecomposable modulo $\Gamma$.
 The top quadratic system of equations $S_1(X_1,\ldots ,X_n)=1$ corresponds to a splitting $D$ of $\Gamma_{R(S)}$.
-The non-QH non-abelian subgroups of $D$ are factors in a free decomposition of $<X_2,\ldots ,X_n>.$ Consider the induced splitting of the quasi convex closure $K_q$ denoted by $D_K$.
-This splitting may give a free factorization $K_q= K_1*\ldots *K_k,$ where $\Gamma\leq K_1$.
+The non-QH non-abelian vertex subgroups of $D$ are factors in a free decomposition of $\langle X_2,\ldots ,X_n\rangle .$ Consider the induced splitting of $K$ denoted by $D_K$.
+This splitting may give a free factorization $K= K_1*\ldots *K_k,$ where $\Gamma\leq K_1$.
 Consider each factor separately.
 Consider $K_1$.
-Each edge $e$ in the decomposition of $K_1$ that connects two rigid vertex groups is composed from a two edges $e_1$ and $e_2$ that are adjacent and both in the orbit of the same edge $\bar e$ in the Bass-Serre tree corresponding to the graph of groups $D$.
-Moreover, $\bar e$ connects a rigid vertex group to an abelian vertex group in $D$, because if it connects a rigid vertex group to a QH-subgroup, then a QH subgroup would appear between two rigid vertex groups instead of edge $e$.
-Increasing $ K_1$ by a finite number of suitable elements from abelian vertex groups of $\Gamma_{R(S)}$ we join together non-QH non-abelian subgroups of $D_K$ which are conjugated into the same non-QH non-abelian subgroup of $D$ by elements from abelian vertex groups in $\Gamma_{R(S)}.$ There is an algorithm to do this by Proposition \ref{int}.
-Moreover, we can take these elements in abelian subgroups such a way that their images on the next level are trivial.
-In this way we obtain a group $\bar K_1$ such that $D_{\bar K_1}$ does not have edges between non-QH non-abelian subgroups, and generators of edge groups connecting non-QH non-abelian subgroups to abelian subgroups not having roots in $<X_2,\ldots ,X_N>.$ We then add conjugating elements so that all rigid subgroups that are mapped to the same free factor on the next level are conjugate into one subgroup.
-The images of these elements in $\Gamma _{R(S)}$ are mapped to the identity by $\pi _1$.
+Each edge $e$ in the decomposition of $K_1$ (induced by $D_K$ on the free factor $K_1$) that connects two rigid vertex groups is composed from two edges $e_1$ and $e_2$ that are adjacent and both are in the orbit of the same edge $\bar e$ in the Bass-Serre tree corresponding to the graph of groups $D$.
+Moreover, $\bar e$ connects a rigid vertex group to an abelian vertex group in $D$, because if it connects a rigid vertex group to a QH subgroup, then a QH subgroup would appear between two rigid vertex groups instead of edge $e$.
+Increasing $ K_1$ by a finite number of suitable elements from abelian vertex groups of $\Gamma_{R(S)}$ we join together non-QH non-abelian subgroups of $D_K$ which are conjugated into the same non-QH non-abelian subgroup of $D$ by elements from abelian vertex groups in $\Gamma_{R(S)}.$ Moreover, we can choose these elements $a$ in abelian subgroups in such a way that their images on the next level are trivial.
+Indeed, each abelian subgroup $A$ is the direct product of the isolator of the edge group $A_1$ (in a primary decomposition this isolator is $A_1$ itself) and a free abelian subgroup $A_2$.
+This conjugating element $a$ belongs to $A_2$ and, therefore, is mapped on the next step to (the image of) $A_1$, say $a_1\in A_1$.
+Then $a_1^{-1}a$ is the desired element that is mapped to the identity.
+When we add this element to $K$ instead of the two non-QH non-abelian subgroups in $D_k$ considered above we have one non-QH non-abelian subgroup.
+This way we obtain a group $\bar K_1$ such that $D_{\bar K_1}$ does not have edges between non-QH non-abelian subgroups, and generators of edge groups connecting non-QH non-abelian subgroups to abelian subgroups not having roots in $\langle X_2,\ldots ,X_N\rangle .$ We do the same if an abelian vertex group is connected to two rigid subgroups.
 Denote the group that we obtained by $\hat K_1$.
-Therefore, the relations for $\hat K_1$ give the radical of a quadratic system solvable in $<X_2,\ldots ,X_n>.$ Moreover, $\pi _1(\Gamma_1)=\pi _1(\hat K_1)$ because we added elements that are sent by $\pi _1$ into the identity.
-Since we will be considering only well aligned fundamental sequences, we fix the family of elements in the QH subgroups of $\hat K_1$ that are mapped to the identity by $\pi _1$ so that corresponding quadratic equations split into systems satisfying the first restriction.